walteribeiro/simple-notification/README.md

 | **`closeTrigger`** | If **false** the close button won't be displayed. |
 | **`iconCls`** | Represent the icon class of FontAwesome.
 For Example 'envelope', it isn't necessary to give the full name like 'fa fa-envelope'. |

+### Dependencies

+This library needs the JQuery.

+FontAwesome is not required, only if you like using icons.

 ## Development

 To compile run: